deepinv/deepinv/paper/paper.md

 # Summary

 [DeepInverse](https://deepinv.github.io/) is an open-source PyTorch-based library for imaging inverse problems.
-DeepInverse implements all crucial steps in image reconstruction from imaging forward operators across a wide set of domains (medical imaging, astronomical imaging, remote sensing, computational photography, compressed sensing, and more) to reconstruction algorithms and advanced neural network training.
+DeepInverse implements all the steps to reconstruct images using deep learning for a wide set of domains (medical imaging, astronomical imaging, remote sensing, computational photography, compressed sensing and more).

 # Statement of Need

 Deep neural networks have become ubiquitous in various imaging inverse problems.
-Despite the ever-increasing research effort in the field, most learning-based algorithms are built from scratch, are hard to generalize beyond their specific training setting, and the reported results are often hard to reproduce. `deepinv` overcomes these limitations by providing a modular unified framework, leveraging the popular PyTorch deep learning library [@paszke2019pytorch], making most modules compatible with auto-differentiation.
+Despite the ever-increasing research effort, most learning-based algorithms are built from scratch, are hard to generalize beyond their specific training setting, and the reported results are often hard to reproduce. `deepinv` overcomes these limitations by providing a modular unified framework, leveraging the popular PyTorch deep learning library [@paszke2019pytorch].
-The target audience of this library is both researchers in inverse problems (experts in optimization, machine learning etc.), practitioners (biologists, physicists etc.) and imaging software engineers. `deepinv` has the following objectives:
+For our audience of researchers (experts in optimization, deep learning etc.), practitioners (biologists, physicists etc.) and imaging software engineers, `deepinv` is:

-1. **Accelerate research** by enabling efficient testing, deployment and transfer of new ideas across imaging domains;
+1. **Accelerating research** by enabling efficient testing, deployment and transfer of new ideas across imaging domains;
-2. Enlarge the **adoption of deep learning in inverse problems** by lowering the entrance bar to new researchers and practitioners;
+2. Enlarging the **adoption of deep learning in inverse problems** by lowering the entrance bar to new users;
-3. Enhance **research reproducibility** via a common framework for imaging operators, reconstruction methods, datasets, and metrics for inverse problems.
+3. Enhancing **research reproducibility** via a common modular framework of problems and algorithms.

-To the best of our knowledge, `deepinv` is the only library with a strong focus and wide set of modern learning-based methods, covering many imaging domains.
+To the best of our knowledge, `deepinv` is the only library with a strong focus and wide set of modern learning-based methods across domains.
-SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] focus only on optimization-based methods.
+SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] focus on optimization-based methods.
-CUQIpy [@riis2024cuqipy] focuses on Bayesian uncertainty quantification methods.
+CUQIpy [@riis2024cuqipy] focuses on Bayesian uncertainty quantification.
-ASTRA [@van2016astra], pytomography [@polson2025pytomography], TIGRE [@biguri2025tigre], ODL [@adler2018odl] and CIL [@jorgensen2021core] focus only on tomography, sigpy [@ong2019sigpy] on magnetic resonance imaging, and PyLops [@ravasi2019pylops] on certain linear operators.
+ASTRA [@van2016astra], pytomography [@polson2025pytomography], TIGRE [@biguri2025tigre], ODL [@adler2018odl] and CIL [@jorgensen2021core] focus on tomography, sigpy [@ong2019sigpy] on magnetic resonance imaging, and PyLops [@ravasi2019pylops] on certain operators.
-MATLAB libraries such as GlobalBioIm [@soubies2019pocket] or IR Tools [@gazzola2019ir] are restricted to handcrafted reconstruction methods without automatic differentiation.
+MATLAB libraries ([@soubies2019pocket], IR Tools [@gazzola2019ir]) are restricted to handcrafted methods without automatic differentiation.

 ![Schematic of the library.\label{fig:schematic}](../docs/source/figures/deepinv_schematic.png)